 We take a human-centered, interactive, and experiential approach to our program delivery, always focusing on assets and positive outcomes.

 We don't provide direct counseling.
 In schools, we train teachers on how to identify students who are having difficulty and provide those students with the assistance they need.

-Ninety percent of the 44,500 people served last year were children and teens, many of whom are considered "at risk".
-The total 44,500 served represents less than seven percent of the Lehigh valley's population.
+64% of the 52,072 people served last year were children and teens, many of whom are considered "at risk".
+The total 52,072 served represents approximately six percent of the Lehigh Valley's population.

 Since 1975, The Center for Humanistic Change has shaped learning environments to meet the unique needs of our clients.
 CHC programs are offered in schools, the community, and the workplace.
 CHC clients include: